rosmo-robot/rosmo-robot.github.io/index.md

 Use the [Pilot version](https://microblocks.fun/download) from the bottom of the downloads page.
 Then to quickly get started download this raw [UBP file](https://github.com/rosmo-robot/rosmo-robot.github.io/blob/master/assets/img/ziopublicwifiremote.ubp) and open it in the Microblocks app.

-## Ros2 - Best if you want to learn ROS2
+## ROS 2 software - Best if you want to learn ROS2

 Current status: I2C comms with Zio driver established and wheel spinning, but not working fully yet